gitter-badger/home-3/Mistakes.md

 Claudiu's report: https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18834

+Its flip side is to arrogate feeling good for 'my' purposes: https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/19003

 ## Not keeping it simple

 A practitioner may commonly end up avoiding the simplicity of the actualism method: feeling good each moment again.